 Below, I have added comparison images in a before and after format.
 I deliberately shot these frames to demonstrate what can be achieved when "processing" a RAW file.

-Remember, these files have no “retouching” or “post processing” at all.
+Remember, these files have no "retouching" or "post processing" at all.
 I have not adjusted one single pixel.
-All I have done is grade them in Adobe Camera RAW (ACR)
+All I have done is process (sometimes called grade) them in Adobe Camera RAW (ACR)

-If you are not sure what Adobe Camera RAW is it comes with Adobe Photoshop.
-It is the processing software to process RAW files before they go into Photoshop for “Post Processing”.
+If you are not sure what Adobe Camera RAW is, it comes with Adobe Photoshop CC.
+It is the processing software to process RAW files before they go into Photoshop for "Post Processing".
 The same toolset is available in Lightroom and there are many other applications that do the same thing.
 I make no claims on behalf of Adobe Applications.
-As they say “Other RAW processors are available“
+As they say "Other RAW processors are available"

 RAW image processed and graded using Adobe Camera RAW - before & after